Complementary therapies are designed to work alongside conventional medicines and treatments rather than to replace them.

 If you're thinking about trying the Alexander technique, it's important that the teacher you choose is experienced and qualified.
 The Society of Teachers of the Alexander Technique (STAT) is the main organisations and has a database you can use to find a qualified teacher in your area.

 Aromatherapy uses essential oils from plants to promote health and wellbeing.
 Essential oils can be used in many ways, including as a vapour which is inhaled, in baths. in a burner or as part of an aromatherapy massage.

-The oils can help both through their powerful aromas and by being directly absorbed through the skin.
 It is believed that each oil has its own particular properties - some are considered invigorating, some relaxing and some are claimed to act as anti-inflammatories.
 Rosemary, camomile, majoram and juniper oils are all thought to be good for muscular or joint aches and pains.